mattcl/aoc-ci-bencher/SPECIFICATION.md

 If an input for a specified day does not exist, the script MUST exit with a nonzero exit code.

-This is the input script provided by the python template:
+This is the input script provided by the python template at `ci/scripts/input_path.sh`:

 ```sh
 #!/bin/sh